txping/AEGDM/README.md

 * AEGD: {0.1, 0.2, 0.3, 0.4}
 * AEGDM: {0.005, 0.008, 0.01, 0.02, 0.03}

-The best base step size for each method in a certain task can be found in 'curve/pretrained' fold to ease your reproduction.
+The best base learning rate for each method in a certain task can be found in 'curve/pretrained' fold to ease your reproduction.

 Followings are examples to train ResNet-32 on CIFAR-10 using AEGDM with a learning rate of 0.008